Leruele/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that creates a file containing text
+Script that writes into the mentioned file